fkengun/Chameleon-toolkit/README.md

 ## Required Dependencies
 The script requires the following dependencies:
 * Baremetal instance running Ubuntu or CentOS
 * OpenStack RC file.
 It needs to sourced to collect your username and password.
-Please download it from [HERE (TACC)](https://chi.tacc.chameleoncloud.org/dashboard/project/access_and_security/) or [HERE (UC)](https://chi.uc.chameleoncloud.org/dashboard/project/access_and_security/) using the "Download OpenStack RC File" button in "API Access" tab.
+Please download it from [HERE (TACC)](https://chi.tacc.chameleoncloud.org/dashboard/project/api_access/) or [HERE (UC)](https://chi.uc.chameleoncloud.org/dashboard/project/api_access/) using the "Download OpenStack RC File" button in "API Access" tab.
+Only v2.0 version is supported.
 * `~/nodes` file. `~/nodes` plays an very important role.
 It is expected to keep record of hostnames of all instances created by you.
 All following commands and scripts rely on it. **You need to be sure that all instances are listed in the file.**
 ## Optional Dependencies
 **[MPSSH - Mass Parallel Secure Shell](https://github.com/ndenev/mpssh)**